 Jeremiah was a prophet to the southern kingdom of Judah right before and during her exile at the hands of the nation of Babylon.
 Jeremiah is sometimes referred to as the “Weeping Prophet” because he never saw any tangible results from his 40 years of preaching, warning Israel to repent of her idolatry.
 Yet, he remained obedient to God in communicating all that was expected to this wayward people.

 Verse one states the charge against the spiritual leaders of Judah, “Woe to the shepherds who destroy and scatter the sheep of my pasture!”
-There are four critical aspects to take notice of in this verse.
+There are four critical aspects to this verse.
 Yahweh proclaims a “woe” on these leaders.
 Jesus will do something very similar in Matthew 23 where he proclaims seven “woes” on the spiritual leaders of Israel in that era.
 A “woe” served as a lamentation for the miserable state that someone was in.
 It also served as a warning.
-God, through the prophet, highlights two particular charges against these spiritual leaders-they were “destroying” and “scattering” the sheep.
-Sheep is a common biblical metaphor for God’s people.
+God, through the prophet, highlights two particular charges against these spiritual leaders–they were “destroying” and “scattering” the sheep.
+Sheep stand as a common biblical metaphor for God’s people.
 It is fitting because sheep are weak creatures, open to attack and harm.
 Somehow these spiritual leaders of Israel were directly causing harm to the people that they were suppose to be nurturing.
 Sheep must be protected by a shepherd from themselves and from outside predators.
 And a sheep that wanders away from the flock is a dead sheep.
 Also note that God states that these are his sheep.
 They rightfully belong to him and are entrusted to the shepherd.

 In verse two God restates the charge and adds another dimension, “and you have not attended to them.”
 The essence of being a shepherd is to be attentive.
 An actual shepherd watching over sheep had to be constantly attentive to lead the sheep to food and water and to protect the sheep from themselves and from outside predators.
 In a spiritual sense, Israel’s shepherds were beyond being inattentive.
 In verses 3-4 God clearly states what he will do from his own initiative to care for his sheep.
-He states that he will “gather the remnant”, “bring them back to the fold”, and “will set shepherds over them who will care for them.”
+He states that he will “gather the remnant”, “bringing them back to the fold”, and “will set shepherds over them who will care for them.”
 Now we see the other side of being a spiritual shepherd–care.
 To be a spiritual shepherd is to be attentive and to care.
 In verse four God describes three ways in which attention and care can be applied.

 1. Shepherds help to diffuse fear It has been said that fear makes cowards of us all.
 Fear is the opposite of faith.
 Fear looks at the circumstances and calculates that they are bigger than God’s ability to act.
 A spiritual shepherd addresses specific fears and points people back to the reality of God’s character.